soluml/at-rule-packer/README.md

 # At-rule Packer

 A tool to Merge duplicate CSS media query and other At-rule rules together.
-Supports any At-rule that [PostCSS](https://postcss.org/) can handle including: `@media`, `@supports`, and even `@container`!
+Supports any At-rule that [PostCSS](https://postcss.org/) can handle including: `@media`, `@container`, `@supports`, and even newer at-rule's such as `@view-transition`, `@starting-style`, and `@scope`!
 If PostCSS supports the At-rule, so should this tool.

+It should be noted that this tool does _NOT_ apply to natively nested at-rules.
+To get the most out of this plugin, you should leverage the the [postcss-nesting](https://www.npmjs.com/package/postcss-nesting) PostCSS plugin or be using a preprocessor like [Sass](https://sass-lang.com/).

 ```
 npm install -D at-rule-packer